 This database provides extensive coverage of such topics as world religions, major denominations, biblical studies, religious history, epistemology, political philosophy, philosophy of language, moral philosophy and the history of philosophy.
 Religion & Philosophy Collection offers more than 300 full text journals, including more than 250 peer-reviewed titles, making it an essential tool for researchers and students of theology and philosophical studies.
 This database is updated daily via EBSCOhost.

 RIA Checkpoint is a database containing primary tax documents and secondary analysis for the areas of federal, state & local, estate planning, pensions & benefits, international, and payroll taxation.
 Primary contents include the full text of tax legislation dating back to 1996, current code and code histories back to 1990, regulations, and IRS administrative rulings.
-Access includes RIA Academic Advantage Library, International Tax Library, and SEC Compliance: Financial Reporting and Forms.To register for an account for this product so that you can save your research, you must use an on-campus computer to fill out the form at the following site:http://www.riahome.com/cploginids
+Access includes RIA Academic Advantage Library, International Tax Library, and SEC Compliance: Financial Reporting and Forms.To access features such as folders, flags and notes, register for an account.
+You must use an on-campus computer to fill out the form at the following site:http://www.riahome.com/cploginids

 RILM offers broad international coverage base.
 It includes music related works from articles, books, bibliographies, dissertations, film & video to concert reviews and recording notes, provided the items are of scholarly interest.
 Subject areas include: historical musicology, ethnomusicology, instruments and voice, librarianship, performance practice and notation, theory and analysis, pedagogy, liturgy, dance, criticism, music therapy, and interdisciplinary studies on music and various other fields.